c-villain/c-villain.github.io/General/api_validator_en.md

-# OpenAPI JSON Validation: Finding Broken API Responses
+# OpenAPI JSON Validation: Finding Broken API Responses via [apivalidator.ru](https://apivalidator.ru)

 Agree, it would be convenient to have a simple tool that allows you to:
 - upload a Swagger spec